Amusement Park Injuries

 - Defects in the rides;

 - Inadequate security at the park (opening the door to third-party attack);

 - Improper fencing, wildlife barriers;

 - Failure to set or impose proper height and weight restrictions on all rides.

-In some cases, we have found that parks were not adequately staffed or the staff the park did have was not properly vetted, trained or supervised.
+In some cases, the amusement park injury attorneys at our Fort Lauderdale firm have found that parks were not adequately staffed or the staff the park did have was not properly vetted, trained or supervised.
 That also opens the door to serious injuries.
 One poorly-trained worker or a single loose screw could result in a catastrophic injury that could change your life forever.Amusement Park Injury Statistics

 The Consumer Product Safety Commission (CPSC) reports that every year, some 270 million people visit amusement parks and theme parks in the U.S. Of those, approximately 7,000 are treated at hospital emergency rooms due to some premises liability-related injury.
 There are an average of 4 to 5 deaths each year involving amusement park rides.